digital-cargo/good-practice-truck-preadvice/README.md

 - To link Pieces and TransportMovement, a loading action must be created.
 TransportMovement and LoadingAction are linked via "onTransportMeans" in the Loading and "LoadingActions" in the TransportMovement.
 - For the delivery process, it is recommended to use the loading object for the previous loading of the truck, indicating the loadingType "LOADING"; Carrier / GHA then share the unloading of the truck in a new LoadingAction.
 - For a pickup, it is recommended to also use the loadingType "LOADING" and link the pieces to be loaded, but add an embedded actionTimeType "PLANNED" and an  actionStartTime with the estimated pickup-time.
-- TBC - Leeres TransportMovement hin für QPU, volles TM zurück, Abholschein.
+- TBC: Empty Transport Movement out for QPU, full TM back, pick-up receipt.
 - This can be a skeleton, or provide information beyond linking a TransportMovmenet with the Pieces that can be shared.
 - As a minimum requirement, it must link the TransportMovement in the "servedActivity" and the loaded pieces in the "loadedPieces" data field.